shinyay/jakarta-ee-9-hello-world/README.md

 **Jakarta EE** is a set of specifications that enables the world wide community of java developers to work on cloud native java enterprise applications.
 Formerly it is knows as `Java Platform, Enterprise Edition (Java EE)`

 ## Description
+Jakarta EE 9 was released at the end of 2020.
+This relase changed the package names that `javax` changed to `jakarta` Older technologies was removed like support for CORBA.
+SOAP is also not evolved anymore.

 ## Demo